 How to Correctly Identify Boxelder Bugs

-You might not know exactly how a boxelder bug is properly identified or what a boxelder bug may look like as adults.
+You might not know exactly how a boxelder bug is properly identified or what a boxelder bug may look like as an adult.
 Yet, these insect species have a distinct look.

 The abdomen and wings have orange-red stripes or veining; there are not many species of stink bugs with similar markings.
 The stripes on their abdomen overlap in the shape of an "X".